Dene–Yeniseian languages: Vajda's proposal

 Vajda's presentations at the 2012 workshop augmented his proposal with additional linguistic and non-linguistic evidence.
 He discussed a study he did with Johanna Nichols investigating the history of complex prefixing verb structures in various families possessing morphology of this sort.
 His conclusion was that, contrary to prevailing belief, such structures are often preserved intact with little change over several thousands of years, and as a result may actually be stronger evidence of a genetic connection than the lexical relationships that are traditionally sought.

 As a result, he agreed with the consensus belief that lexical evidence of a genetic relationship becomes virtually undetectable after about 8,000 to 10,000 years of linguistic separation, but suggested that certain sorts of complex morphology may remain stable beyond this time period.
 Further evidence for Dene–Yeniseian is in Vajda (2013a).

 Vajda presents comparanda for an ancient Dene–Yeniseian possessive connector prefix (possibly *ŋ) that appears in idiosyncratic ways in Dene (or Athabaskan), Eyak, Tlingit, and Yeniseian nouns, postpositions, directionals, and demonstratives.
-Vajda also suggests one new lexical cognate: PA directional *ñəs-d "ahead", "out on open water" and Yeniseian root *es "open space".
+Vajda also suggests one new lexical cognate: Proto-Athabaskan directional *ñəs-d "ahead", "out on open water" and Yeniseian root *es "open space".
 In terms of the sections within Vajda's 2010 paper, this 2013 article can be read as an addition to his §2 (which ends on p.
 63).
 In a subsequent article, Vajda (2013b), Vajda discusses features in Ket that arose due to prolonged areal contact with suffixal agglutinating languages.

 In his 2012 presentation, Vajda also addressed non-linguistic evidence, including analyses of Y-chromosome and mitochondrial DNA haplogroups, which are passed unchanged down the male and female lines, respectively, except for mutations.
 His most compelling DNA evidence is the Q1 Y-chromosomal haplogroup subclade, which he notes arose c.
 15,000 years ago and is found in nearly all Native Americans and nearly all of the Yeniseian Ket people (90%), but almost nowhere else in Eurasia except for the Selkup people (65%), who have intermarried with the Ket people for centuries.